polishchuk-tatyana/GPS-coordinates-calculator/README.md

-Task - GPS coordinates calculatorCancel changes
+Task - GPS coordinates calculator
 =====================
 ***Web-application that allows you to calculate distance between two points in km.***